TaxTips.ca

 actual dividends 16.68% 16.30% 16.22% 15.87%

-The Federal 2008 Budget reduced the gross-up rate and the dividend tax credit rate for dividends eligible for the enhanced dividend tax credit.
-See the Enhanced Dividend Tax Credit article for details.
+The Federal 2008 Budget reduced the gross-up rate and the dividend tax credit rate for eligible dividends.
+See the Eligible Dividend Tax Credit article for details.

 NT Income Tax Act s.
 2.32(a)

-The Northwest Territories dividend tax credit rate for non-eligible, or small business dividends (25% gross-up) is defined as 6% of the taxable dividend, which is 7.5% of the actual dividends.
+The Northwest Territories dividend tax credit rate for non-eligible dividends (also know as regular dividends, or small business dividends) is defined as 6% of the grossed-up (taxable) dividend.

 These are refundable to the taxpayer even if no income tax was paid.